Improved generalization bounds for binary linear classification via isoperimetry: Concentration inequalities for uniform generalization errors

-If $|\theta_{0}|$ is large, then the upper bound given by Proposition \ref{prop:concentration:1} can be vacuous; however, we should guess that $Y_{i}$ is almost constant if $|\theta_{0}|$ is very large, and then $\bZ_{i}$ and $Y_{i}$ are again approximately independent.
+If $|\theta_{0}|$ is large, then the upper bound given by Proposition \ref{prop:concentration:1} can be vacuous; however, we conjecture that $Y_{i}$ would be almost constant when $|\theta_{0}|$ is sufficiently large, and thus $\bZ_{i}$ and $Y_{i}$ should again be approximately independent (we examine this conjecture numerically in Section \ref{sec:discussion:further}).
 In this section, we restrict ourselves to discussing the logistic link function $g=\sigma$ and see that the guess is certainly correct in a specified setting.

 We define the following moment-generating function:

 If $U$ is even, then $M_{\bX}$ is also an even function.